nasermograbi/BullsAndCows/README.md

 <h3>How to get to play it?</h3>
-The easyest way is to copy the code and run it on your local or online python ide like https://www.programiz.com/python-programming/online-compiler/
+The easiest way is to copy the code and run it on your local or online python ide like https://www.programiz.com/python-programming/online-compiler/